stacklane/docs/🗄/Article/settings/properties.md

 ## Colors

-- `$theme-color` &mdash; Often a brand color, toolbar color, or otherwise primary color in e.g. a logo.
+- `$theme-color` -- Often a brand color, toolbar color, or otherwise primary color in e.g. a logo.
-- `$background-color` &mdash; Used on the splash screen when the application is first launched.
+- `$background-color` -- Used on the splash screen when the application is first launched.
   This value repeats what is already available in the site’s CSS, but can be used by browsers to draw the background color before the stylesheet has loaded.
   This creates a smooth transition between launching the web application and loading the site's content.